Container Traffic via Arctic Basin Ports in November 2021 Up 3.9%

 Related content

-The total container throughput via the Baltic basin ports in June 2022 dropped by […]
+The total container throughput via the Arctic basin ports in December 2021 increased by 7.4% year-on-year.

 • Login